python/cpython/Doc/library/codecs.rst

    It defaults to ``'strict'`` handling.

    The method may not store state in the :class:`Codec` instance.
-Use :class:`StreamCodec` for codecs which have to keep state in order to make encoding/decoding efficient.
+Use :class:`StreamWriter` for codecs which have to keep state in order to make encoding efficient.

    The encoder must be able to handle zero length input and return an empty object of the output object type in this situation.